tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * [README.md](../../../02-Homework/20-Solidity/Instructions/README.md)

-Open the Unit 20 homework assignment instruction and briefly demo the homework instructions for students.
+Open the instructions for the Unit 20 homework assignment and do a brief demo for students.
 Be sure to highlight the following:

 * The goal of this homework assignment is to use Solidity to define, create, and deploy a smart contract that allows business owners to split profits between themselves automatically.